- 42 ft

 - 4+2 cabins

-So you’ve just boarded your boat, you spent a good long day sailing with your crew, sunbathed a bit perhaps, anchored in a beautiful crystalline-blue bay and now your stomachs are all rumbling.
+So you’ve just boarded your boat, you spent a good long day sailing with your crew, sunbathed a bit perhaps, anchored in a beautiful crystalline-blue bay of the Sardinian coast and now your stomachs are all rumbling.
 Well, the beauty of being on a boat is often the ability of getting hold of wonderful fresh and generally seasonal ingredients.
 We’re a little bit closer to nature and stopping by small markets, where one can get hold of local fruit and vegetables, freshly fished fish, well it’s a little easier.
 Whoever is the designated chef of the crew can have access to a suite of fresh ingredients that just add that ‘je-ne-sais-quoi’ to any recipe, don’t they?

 So without further ado, let us introduce you to chef Roberto Nese who is going to indulge us with some simple recipes one can prepare on board.
 Our first menu part of this ‘easy-recipes-on board series’ consists of: